×

 7. Numbness and Tingling

 Numbness and tingling in the arms, hands, legs, or feet can be a sign of nerve damage or compression.
-In addition, medical conditions like carpal tunnel syndrome, sciatica, and herniated disc can cause these symptoms.
-Orthopaedic doctors can evaluate your symptoms and recommend appropriate treatment options, such as medications, physical therapy, and surgery.
+In addition, medical conditions like carpal tunnel syndrome, sciatica, and herniated discs can cause these symptoms.
+Orthopedic doctors can evaluate your symptoms and recommend appropriate treatment options, such as medications, physical therapy, and surgery.

 8. Bone and Joint Infections